Festival Info

 • Warm clothes and blankets for the evenings and sunscreen for the daytime.
 Weather varies quite a bit this time of year in this environment.
 It has been beautiful sunny weather, rainy weather, and extremely chilly.
 It is suggested you prepare for everything.

-• Extra cash for vendors, purchasing sodas from the campground, potential extra workshop costs, or if you need to run out to the convenience store down the road
+• Extra cash for vendors, purchasing sodas from the campground, potential extra workshop costs, or if you need to run out to the liquor store down the road

 • Entries for any contests (brewing) or exchanges (seed exchange)